Payroll Process Step 1 – Payroll Entry

 Click “Save Entries” to save your changes at any time.

 To stop the payroll process and finish it later, click Save Entries.
-If you save this payroll and leave this page, you will see a “Finish Payroll” link on the Payroll left menu, reminding you to finish this payroll.
+If you save this payroll and leave this page, you will see a “Continue Your Payroll” link on the Payroll left menu, reminding you to finish this payroll.
 You can also click “Clear Entries” to delete all your entries on this page and start over.

 Proceed to Step 2 – Approve Payroll.